 The dough is slightly different from a cake or a cookie.
-Not difficult to execute if you pay close attention to the details in the intructions, just different.
+Not difficult to execute if you pay close attention to the details in the instructions, just different.

-A few important tips when making the dough for scones:
+A few important tips when making the dough for your Pumpkin Chocolate Chip Scones:

 - Grate cold butter into dry mixture.
 This is probably the most unique to scone-making.
 Use a grater a pastry cutter to do so.
 Or, what I’ve learned over the years, is to use a food processor and pulse cubed butter into the dry mixture.
 Much quicker and just as effective.

 - Use cold butter that is right out from the refrigerator (or even freezer, but that can be hard to cut into).
 Do not, do not use soft or melted butter.